-With more customers turning to the Internet for products and services due to the pandemic, search engine optimization (SEO) is more important now than ever before.
+With more customers turning to the Internet for products and services, Search Engine Optimization (SEO) is more important now than ever before.

 SEO involves implementing tactics, both online and offline, to increase the visibility of your website and business listings in online search results.
 When a user (aka potential customer) types in or says a search query, SEO has a big impact on if your website or online business listing shows up and on which page of the results it appears.